Their tagline is “Credit is complicated. ExtraCredit is not”.

 What is ExtraCredit all about

-ExtraCredit is an all-encompassing, online credit monitoring website that gives you access to your credit scores and credit reports, which updates every 14 days.
+ExtraCredit is an all-encompassing, online credit monitoring website that gives you access to your credit scores and credit reports.

 With ExtraCredit, you have some outstanding benefits which is what makes ExtraCredit special and your go-to monitoring tool.

 There are so many credit monitoring sites out there.
 What makes ExtraCredit stand out from the others?